MeowRosya/awesome-vanilla/README.md

 </div>

 > [!warning]
-> I am in no way affiliated with the authors of Vanilla OS or with any of the authors of the modules below.
+> I am in no way affiliated with the authors of Vanilla OS or with any of the authors of the modules below except modules written by myself.
 Use them with caution.

 # Drivers